 How You Can Measure The ROI Of Influencer Marketing

-Brian Mechem is COO and Co-Founder of Grin, a software solution for companies that run influencer marketing programs.
+Brian Mechem is the COO and Co-Founder of Grin, a software solution for companies that run influencer marketing programs.
 Grin’s software powers some of the best influencer programs globally, providing insights on ROI and adding efficiency to the influencer marketing process.

 YouTube Channel: https://www.youtube.com/channel/UCT-3pHQHoSz8zw7bCZxMcRQ